openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

   const httpOutboundTransporter = new HttpOutboundTransporter();
   agent.setOutboundTransporter(httpOutboundTransporter);

-  //Inbound transport are currently built-in and you don't need to create it
+  //Inbound transports are currently built-in, you don't need to create them.
 ```

 More about [Transports](1-transports.md).